DanLeEpicMan/UpdatedMonolithSolver/README.md

 # Instructions

 To clarify, these instructions assume that you are using a computer with Windows.
-If this is not your case, then you should still be able to run all the scripts fine, but none of the instructions will apply.
+If this is not your case, then you should still be able to run all the scripts fine (replace the backslashes with forward slashes in start.py if needed; I'll update this tool to be more non-Windows accomodating in the future), but none of the instructions will apply.
 Contact me if you're having trouble (see below).
-Also, if you prefer instructions in a video format then [you can find that here](https://youtu.be/2Rf2MQzMCJ8).
+Also, if you prefer instructions in a video format then [you can find that here](https://youtu.be/2Rf2MQzMCJ8) (this video is outdated, so I will update with a new one ASAP).
 I apologize in advance if I come off as pretentious, condescending, or redundant.

 Also know that you are free to contact me for whatever reason, whether you run into a problem with the program, want some tips for 100% completion, or simply want to talk.
 My contact information can be found in the [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver/blob/main/README.md#afterword).